Isaactangky/Responsive-Web-Design-HTML-CSS/TinDog - Bootstrap/README.md

-# The Complete Web Development Bootcamp - Section 6 &7 Bootstrap - Tindog Website
+# The Complete Web Development Bootcamp - Section 6 & 7 Bootstrap - Tindog Website

-This is a website created by following the tutorial in Udemy Course The Complete Web Development Bootcamp (https://www.udemy.com/course/the-complete-web-development-bootcamp/).
-This helped me to improve me coding skills in CSS and HTML by building realistic clone to Tinder-like website.
+This is a website created by following the tutorial in Udemy Course "The Complete Web Development Bootcamp" by Agela Yu (https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This tutorial helped me to improve me coding skills in HTML, CSS and Bootstrap Framework by building realistic product website.

 ## Table of contents